 Northfield is a very small village located in the state of Ohio.
 With a population of 3,663 people and four constituent neighborhoods, Northfield is the 317th largest community in Ohio.

-Unlike some villages, Northfield isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Northfield are a mix of both white- and blue-collar jobs.
-Overall, Northfield is a village of service providers, sales and office workers, and transportation and shipping workers.
-There are especially a lot of people living in Northfield who work in sales jobs (12.57%), food service (10.11%), and management occupations (10.11%).
+Northfield is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Northfield is a village of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Northfield who work in management occupations (11.39%), office and administrative support (10.10%), and food service (8.94%).

 As is often the case in a small village, Northfield doesn't have a public transportation system that people use for their commute.

-The per capita income in Northfield in 2018 was $27,722, which is upper middle income relative to Ohio, and middle income relative to the rest of the US.
-This equates to an annual income of $110,888 for a family of four.
+The per capita income in Northfield in 2018 was $27,734, which is middle income relative to Ohio and the nation.
+This equates to an annual income of $110,936 for a family of four.
 However, Northfield contains both very wealthy and poor people as well.

 Northfield is a very ethnically-diverse village.
 The people who call Northfield home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Northfield residents report their race to be White, followed by Asian.
-Important ancestries of people in Northfield include Polish, German, Italian, Irish, and Slovak.
+The greatest number of Northfield residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Northfield include Polish, German, Slovak, Irish, and Italian.

 The most common language spoken in Northfield is English.
 Other important languages spoken here include Polish and Langs. of India.